comerc/minsk4/packages/slate-coder/README.md

 ## slate-coder

-A Slate plugin that implements a code block.
+A Slate plugin that implements a code block with highlighting.

 ### How to use